nestjs/docs.nestjs.com/content/migration.md

 export class AppModule { }
 ```

-> warning **Warning** If you have set a [Global Prefix](faq#global-prefix) in your Nest application and you have not used the `useGlobalPrefix` Terminus option, the URL of your health check will change!
+> warning **Warning** If you have set a [Global Prefix](faq#global-prefix) in your Nest application and you have not used the `useGlobalPrefix` Terminus option, the URL of your health check will change.
 Make sure to update the reference to that URL, or use the legacy Terminus API until [nestjs/nest#963](https://github.com/nestjs/nest/issues/963) is fixed.

-If there is a problem with the new NestJS Terminus API, make sure you report it on [the repository](https://github.com/nestjs/terminus/issues).
 If you are forced to use the legacy API, you can also disable deprecation messages for the time being.

 ```typescript
 TerminusModule.forRootAsync({